marklearst/variables-contract/docs/contract/variable-contract.md

 Rules:

 - If `$value` is an object, its keys are treated as mode names.
-- Mode names should be stable and treated as part of the contract.
+- Mode names should not change without a breaking change.
 - A mode value may be a literal value or a reference.

 ## References (aliases)